jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual.rst

        | layer type groups are shown.
    * - |mActionExpandTree|
      - | Expands menu tree to show all branches.
-   * - |mActionRefresh|
+   * - |qgisicon|
      - Synchronizes Data Sources with QGIS.

 .. tip::

    * If you want to remove all layers of a type at once (e.g. Raster Data), :menuselection:`right-click on Raster Data --> Clear`
    * The EnMAP-Box also **supports Tile-/Web Map Services** (e.g. Google Satellite or OpenStreetMap) as a raster layer.
-Just add them to your QGIS project as you normally would, and then click the |mActionRefresh| :superscript:`Synchronize Data Sources with QGIS` button.
+Just add them to your QGIS project as you normally would, and then click the |qgisicon| :superscript:`Synchronize Data Sources with QGIS` button.
 Now they should appear in the data source panel and can be added to a Map View.

 3. Data Views